First of all, how much heavier the firearm is than thought after viewing innumerable motion pictures, both from Hollywood and abroad; and

 In the wake of Alex Petti's death, there has been a great deal of controversy over whether a person should carry a handgun to a protest — why shouldn't he, given that conservatives are always touting the Second Amenment as one of the rights of all Americans (indeed, of all people everywhere)?
 Aren't Republicans being hypocritical?

 Here is the kicker — the final word on the matter, if you will, in a handful of sentences: when wearing a firearm in public and during protests, you should feel that extreme responsibility.
-Meaning that you stand back; you stand aside; you refrain from touching said gun; you remain calm and composed.
+Meaning that you stand back; you stand aside; you refrain, insofar as possible, from touching said gun; you remain calm and composed.
 You do not get involved in fistfights with other armed men (law enforcement officers or other).
 Indeed, you don't even get involved in shouting matches.
 You do not go berserk (think also Renée Good, armed not with a SIG Sauer P320 but with a Honda Pilot SUV).
 You do not yell.
 Again: you stand back.
-You remain calm and composed
+You remain calm and composed.

 Which brings up the matter of the film industry.
-Remember that Europeans, echoing the Democrat Party, are always calling the United States as a place of violence, indeed a place where the neanderthals are addicted to violence or to guns, if not both.
+Remember that Europeans, echoing the drama queens of the Democrat Party, are always calling the United States as a place of violence, indeed a place where the neanderthals are addicted to violence or to guns, if not both.

-In Per un Pugno di Dollari, Clint Eastwood guns down one villain after another.
-In the trailer alone, "the magnificent stranger" (the original shooting title of the film) kills about 14 people, often punctured with jokes ("Get three coffins ready" "My mistake, four coffins" "See, my mule don't like people laughin'").
-At the end of the sequel, For a Few Dollars More, (nine killed in the trailer), a joke in the final scene (at 3:12) has Clint Eastwood piling one gang member after another in a mule cart while he counts the reward money it will bring him.
-He tells Lee Van Cleef that he "thought [he was] having trouble with his adding".
+In Per un Pugno di Dollari, Clint Eastwood guns down one villain after another, often 4 or 5 at a time.
+In the trailer alone, "the magnificent stranger" (the original shooting title of the film) kills about 14 people (they're not easy to count), often punctured with jokes ("Get three coffins ready" "My mistake, four coffins" "See, my mule don't like people laughin'").
+At the end of the sequel, For a Few Dollars More (nine killed in the trailer), a joke in the final scene (at 3:12) has Clint Eastwood piling one gang member after another in a mule cart while he counts the reward money the dead will bring him.
+He tells Lee Van Cleef that he "thought I was having trouble with my adding".

 Again, I don't want to spoil the fun, but the revolvers in these films are the epitome of the light handguns we think of as weighing no more than children's plastic toys — and used just as irresponsibly — although they certainly feature in most of American films (westerns or other) as well.
-(In one of the most pro-American movies ever to grace the screen, Rough Riders [do click that hyperlink if you want to see a moving scene], John Milius insisted that the actors be furnished with real rifles.)
+(In one of the most pro-American movies ever to grace the screen, Rough Riders [do click that hyperlink if you want to see one of the most patriotic scenes ever filmed], John Milius insisted that the actors be furnished with real rifles.)

-INTERMISSION: To briefly change the subject: Notice that the trailer for The Good, the Bad, and the Ugly gets it wrong — the Bad is usually said to refer to Lee Van Cleef's Angel Eyes while the Ugly is usually said to designate Eli Wallach's Tuco.
-Having said that, Sergio Leone has declared that the title is intentionally misleading — the viewer is not supposed to know for sure at various points in the film which of the three characters is which person in the title.
-Speaking of getting it wrong, the original tile was Il Buono, Il Brutto e il Cattivo, so the American title gets the two last people mixed up (but that was a deliberate decision, because it sounds better in English) — while the French title is mistranslated as Le Bon, La Brute et le Truand (although that may also have been a deliberate decision, for the same reason in French).
-In any case, a young Jean-Paul Belmondo used to be proud that he was nicknamed "il brutto" among Italian filmgoers in the 1950s and 1960s until he discovered it was a "false friend" mistranslation.
-"Brutto" does not mean "Brute" (a bad boy term) but "Ugly."
+INTERMISSION: To briefly change the subject — Notice that the trailer for The Good, the Bad, and the Ugly gets it wrong — the Bad is usually said to refer to Lee Van Cleef's Angel Eyes (Sentenza) while the Ugly is usually said to designate Eli Wallach's Tuco.
+Having said that, Sergio Leone has declared that the title is intentionally misleading — at various points during the film, the viewer is not supposed to know for sure which of the three characters — including Eastwood's Blondie — is which person in the title.
+Speaking of getting it wrong, the original tile was Il Buono, Il Brutto, il Cattivo, so the American title gets the two last people mixed up (but that was obviously a deliberate decision, because it sounds better in English) — while the French title is mistranslated as Le Bon, La Brute et le Truand (although The Good, the Brute, and the Crook may also have been a deliberate decision, for the same reason in French).
+In any case, a young Jean-Paul Belmondo was happily surprised when learning that he was nicknamed "il brutto" among Italian filmgoers in the 1950s and 1960s until he discovered it was a "false friend" mistranslation.
+"Brutto" does not mean "Brute" (a bad boy term prized by bad boys) but "Ugly."

 Incidentally, before I saw a single spaghetti western — or an American western or war movie for that matter — I knew their music through the purchase of LP records, notably the Ennio Morricone soundtracks.
 (While other kids preferred pop music rock'n'roll, as a teen-ager my favorite records (beyond Civil War songs) were motion picture soundtracks.)